xxxliu95/DGNet/README.md

 # Semi-supervised Meta-learning with Disentanglement for Domain-generalised Medical Image Segmentation
 ![model](figures/model.png)

-This repository contains the official Pytorch implementation of [Semi-supervised Meta-learning with Disentanglement for Domain-generalised Medical Image Segmentation](https://arxiv.org/abs/2106.13292)(accepted by [MICCAI 2021](https://miccai2021.org/en/)).
+This repository contains the official Pytorch implementation of [Semi-supervised Meta-learning with Disentanglement for Domain-generalised Medical Image Segmentation](https://arxiv.org/abs/2106.13292)(accepted by [MICCAI 2021](https://miccai2021.org/en/) as Oral).

 The repository is created by [Xiao Liu](https://github.com/xxxliu95), [Spyridon Thermos](https://github.com/spthermo), [Alison O'Neil](https://vios.science/team/oneil), and [Sotirios A. Tsaftaris](https://www.eng.ed.ac.uk/about/people/dr-sotirios-tsaftaris), as a result of the collaboration between [The University of Edinburgh](https://www.eng.ed.ac.uk/) and [Canon Medical Systems Europe](https://eu.medical.canon/).
 You are welcome to visit our group website: [vios.s](https://vios.science/)